gurmindersingh12/QaqC-tutorial/index.md

 ## Step 1: Launch the QaqC Dashboard on CCAST

-Once your account is approved and you can log in, launching the QA/QC app takes just a few clicks.
+Once your account is approved and you can log in, launching the QaqC app takes just a few clicks.

 **#1.
 Log in to the NDSU CCAST OnDemand Portal**